odm7341/dispatchDuck/README.md

 Note: Using the novideo and noaudio arguments either as a fragment or a cli argument will disable the stream variant detection.

+---

+## ⚙️ Advanced CLI Usage

+- `-i`: Required input URL
+- `-ua`: Required user agent string
+- `-proxy <proxy server>`: Optional: Configure a proxy server.
+Supports http, https only.
+- `-proxybypass <comma-delimited hostnames>`: Optional.
+A comma delimited list of hostnames to bypass.
+Eg. '.local,192.168.0.44:90'.
+Do not use "*", this is unsupported.
+Wilcards match with '.'
+- `-clearkeys <clearkey file or url>`: Optional: Supply a json file or URL containing json URL to clearkey mappings.
+- `-cookies <cookie file>`: Optional: Supply a cookies txt file in Mozilla/Netscape format for us with streams.
+- `-stream <stream selection>`: Optional: Supply a streamlink stream selection, eg. "worst" "1080p_alt" etc. Alternatively, use the `#stream=<selection>` URL fragment.
+- `-ffmpeg <ffmpeg location>`: Optional: Specify the location of an ffmpeg binary for use in stream muxing instead of auto detecting ffmpeg binaries in PATH or in the same directory as dispatchwrapparr.
+- `-novariantcheck`: Optional: Skips checks for streams containing video or audio only.
+Will not force muxing of missing audio or video.
+Cannot be used with -novideo or -noaudio arguments.
+- `-novideo`: Optional: Designates the stream as containing no video.
+Forces muxing of blank video into the stream if it is not detected during variant checking automatically.
+- `-noaudio`: Optional: Designates the stream as containing no audio.
+Forces muxing of silent audio into the stream if it is not detected during variant checking automatically.
+- `-loglevel <loglevel>`: Optional: to change the default log level of "INFO".
+Supported options: "CRITICAL", "ERROR", "WARNING", "INFO", "DEBUG", and "NOTSET".
+- `-subtitles`: Optional to enable muxing of subtitles.
+Disabled by default.
+NOTE: Subtitle support in streamlink is limited at best.
+May not work as intended.

+Example: `dispatchwrapparr.py -i {streamUrl} -ua {userAgent} [-proxy 'http://your.proxy.server:3128' -proxybypass '192.168.0.55,.somesite.com' -clearkeys 'clearkeys.json' -loglevel 'INFO' -subtitles]`

+---

 ## ❤️ Shoutouts

 This script was made possible thanks to many wonderful python libraries and open source projects.

 - [Dispatcharr](https://github.com/Dispatcharr/Dispatcharr) development community for making such an awesome stream manager!
+- [SergeantPanda](https://github.com/SergeantPanda) for support and guidance on the Dispatcharr discord
+- [OkinawaBoss](https://github.com/OkinawaBoss) for creating the Dispatcharr plugin system and providing example code
 - [Streamlink](https://streamlink.github.io/) for their awesome API and stream handling capability
 - [titus-au](https://github.com/titus-au/streamlink-plugin-dashdrm) who laid a lot of the groundwork for managing DASHDRM streams in streamlink!
 - [matthuisman](https://github.com/matthuisman) this guy is a local streaming legend in New Zealand.
 His code and work with streams has taught me heaps!